 Go on a run in a neighborhood with light foot traffic so you can still feel secluded and safe to breathe deeply.
 Wearing a face mask while running is not healthy, so it’s important to find areas where there’s not many people around and you can huff and puff when you need to.

-Have an accountability partner — workout outside with them.
-You can still stay 6 ft apart, but meet in person to keep accountability.
-Also if you’re single and want to invite friends into your fitness journey, you can meal prep together over Facetime and share recipes to motivate each other and get excited.
+Have an accountability partner — work out outside with them.
+You can still stay 6 feet apart, but meet in person to keep accountability.
+Also if you’re single and want to invite friends into your fitness journey, you can meal prep together over FaceTime and share recipes to motivate each other and get excited.
 Studies show that you’re more successful in losing weight when you’re in a community with others.

 We hope these tips and tricks have helped you rethink and reshape the way you workout.
 If you have any other creative ideas or want to share how you’ve been keeping in shape this season, please comment below!